MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/best-practices.md

 ### How do I decide by performance level?

 - The right performance level for you is best determined by your title's usage.
 By raising performance level, you'll gain access to more data in cache and other query resources resulting in faster running queries.
-View [Insights documentation](https://docs.microsoft.com/gaming/playfab/features/insights/insights/performance-retention) to learn more about performance levels.
+For more information, see [Performance levels and retention](/gaming/playfab/features/insights/performance-retention) to learn more about performance levels.

 ## How do I grant a user permissions to the Data > Explorer page for a particular title?

 - Follow the [PlayFab User Roles](../../gamemanager/playfab-user-roles.md) guide to access, create, and grant user permissions.
 - A user needs the following 3 permissions to access the Data Explorer:

   - Explorer data & tab (Read and Write permissions)
   - Analytics data read access (Read permissions)
   - Analytics data write access (Write permissions)